-Let FounderRedeemScriptHash(height \mathbb{S}) be the standard redeem script hash, as specified in [Bitcoin-Multisig], for the P2SH multisig address with Base58Check form given by FounderAddressList {FounderAddressIndex(height)}.
+Let FounderRedeemScriptHash(height \mathbb{S}) be the standard redeem script hash, as specified in [Bitcoin-Multisig], for the P2SH multisig address with Base58Check form given by FounderAddressList {FounderAddressList (height)}.

-Consensus rule: [Pre-Canopy] A coinbase transaction at height $\in \{1...$ FoundersRewardLastBlockHeight} MUST include at least one output that pays exactly FoundersReward(height) zatoshi with a standard P2SH script of the form OP_HASH160 FounderRedeemScriptHash(height) OP_EQUAL as its scriptPubKey.
+$\label{eq:consensus rule: A coinbase transaction at height \in \{1 ...
+FoundersRewardLastBlockHeight\} \mbox{MUST} include at least one output that pays exactly FoundersReward(height) zatoshi with a standard P2SH script of the form OP_HASH160 FounderRedeemScriptHash(height) OP_EQUAL as its scriptPubKey.$

-- No Founders' Reward is required to be paid for height > FoundersRewardLastBlockHeight (i.e. after the first halving), or for height = 0 (i.e. the genesis block), or after Canopy activation. - The Founders' Reward addresses are not treated specially in any other way, and there can be other outputs to them, in coinbase transactions or otherwise.
+- No Founders' Reward is required to be paid for height > FoundersRewardLastBlockHeight (i.e. after the first halving), or for height = 0 (i.e. the genesis block). - The Founders' Reward addresses are not treated specially in any other way, and there can be other outputs to them, in coinbase transactions or otherwise.
 In particular, it is valid for a coinbase transaction with height $\in \{1 ...
 FoundersRewardLastBlockHeight\}$ to have other outputs, possibly to the same address, that do not meet the criterion in the above consensus rule, as long as at least one output meets it. - The assertion FounderAddressIndex(FoundersRewardLastBlockHeight) ≤ NumFounderAddresses holds, ensuring that the Founders' Reward address index remains in range for the whole period in which the Founders' Reward is paid.